bespinian/blog/content/posts/observability-in-the-cloud.md

 Once something goes wrong, we may use the alerts and dashboards to get an overview over which application, machine, or component is affected.
 Additionally, we head into the logs, to try and figure out where exactly things went wrong.
 If the root cause is a known issue, we can usually apply a known fix.
-But if the root cause is an unknown issue, we often have to dig through extensive logs, manually correlate them, and finally we may have to start up the application with a debugger in order to try to reproduce the exact conditions.
+But if the root cause is an unknown issue, we often have to dig through extensive logs, manually correlate them, and finally, we may have to start up the application with a debugger to try to reproduce the exact conditions.
 We iteratively go back to the logs, to grab more pieces of evidence and approximate the state of the system when the error occurred.
 Since we can use debuggers to investigate the problems, and the possible problem space is usually somewhat limited, we can rely on this telemetry, which is usually highly aggregated.